vurhd2/Glucose360/README.md

 ## License

-This project is licensed under the [MIT License](./LICENSE).
-Feel free to use, modify, and distribute this software in personal or commercial projects.
+This project is licensed under the [GNU General Public License v2.0](./LICENSE).
+Feel free to use, modify, and distribute this software under the terms of this license.

 ---
 We ask that users of Glucose360 also cite predecessor CGM data analysis packages.
 These packages include: